Northeast 85th Street station

-Northeast 85th Street is a planned bus rapid transit station in Kirkland, Washington, to be operated by Sound Transit.
-The station is planned to be located at the intersection of Interstate 405 and Northeast 85th Street near the city center.
-Its construction will entail the removal of the existing cloverleaf interchange, replacing it with a three-level interchange with separate ramps for buses.
+Northeast 85th Street is a future bus rapid transit station in Kirkland, Washington, United States.
+The station will be located at the intersection of Interstate 405 and Northeast 85th Street near the city center.
+It will be served by the Stride S2 Line, operated by Sound Transit.

+Design and cost

+The station's construction entails the complete replacement of a cloverleaf interchange with a three-level interchange with separate ramps for buses.

 Projected costs of the NE 85th Street station are estimated at up to a third of a billion dollars, making it one of the most expensive BRT projects planned by Sound Transit.
 The city's existing transit center is located about a mile away and at about 200 feet lower in elevation.
 A proposal to connect the two stations with a funicular climbing Rose Hill, the first aerial tramway in the Seattle area, was proposed in the late 2010s.